PierreSenellart/provsql/doc/TODO/priorization.md

 ### Tier 2 — reusable certificates / correctness hardening

-3. **Lean soundness proof of the bounded-treewidth deterministic-OR construction** (btw §1). `evaluateCertifiedIsland` plain-sums the btw constructor's marked state ORs, whose determinism is a global, not locally-checkable, property; a Lean proof of the constructor (categorical block model; block base case + state-OR exclusivity + `1−Σp` none-branch) backs that trust.
-Offline assurance — no runtime certificate, no code change.
 4. **UCQ(OBDD): UNION nested in a subquery/view** (safe §1).
 A *top-level*
    `UNION` is already certified branch-by-branch (recursive `process_query` re-entry); the gap is only a `UNION` inlined into one